+B. Testing Policy

-- 1. The student is responsible for acquiring all information, handouts, and announcements for classes not attended. - 2.
-Exams will be given at the beginning of class on scheduled exam days and times and are timed. - 3.
-If an exam is missed or student arrives late for an exam, the student will receive a five point deduction on the make-up exam.
+- 1. Exams will be given at the beginning of class on scheduled exam days and times and are timed. - 2.
+Revisiting questions will not be allowed, and questions will appear on the exam one at a time. - 3.
+If an exam is missed or student arrives late for an exam, the student will receive a five (5) point deduction on the makeup exam.
+An alternate exam may be given. - 4.
+On all subsequent missed exams, the student will receive a ten (10) point deduction.
 An alternate exam may be given.
-Please refer to course syllabus in individual courses for further clarification. - 4.
-On all subsequent missed exams, the student will receive a 10 point deduction.
-An alternate exam may be given.
-(These alternate exams may include: essay questions, fill in the blank and any other type of alternative format questions.) - 5.
-If a student is late to a scheduled exam (attempting to log in after the exam log in window has closed, they may be allowed to take the exam with the provision of losing five points on the first exam and 10 points on any subsequent late exam(s) thereafter) If the instructor does not allow the student to take the exam, all previous consequences will apply. - 6.
-If the student comes for the exam and does not stay for the class five points will be deducted from that exam. - 7.
-Any make-up exams will need to be re-taken within a week (five working days) of the missed exam, and at the specific scheduled time for make-up exams which will be defined in the individual class syllabus.
-If the make-up exam is not taken within the five working days, the student will receive a "0" for that exam.
-There are absolutely no re-takes on any missed exams.
+(These alternate exams may include: essay questions, fill in the blank and any other type of alternative format questions.)

+- 5. If a student is late to a scheduled exam (attempting to log in after the exam log in window has closed), they may be allowed to take the exam with the provision of losing 5 points on the first exam and 10 points on any subsequent late exam(s) thereafter.
+If the instructor does not allow the student to take the exam, all previous consequences will apply. - 6.
+If the student comes for the exam and does not stay for the class 5 points will be deducted from that exam. - 7.
+Any make-up exams will need to be re-taken within a week (5 working days) of the missed exam, and at the specific scheduled time for make-up exams which will be defined in the individual class syllabus.
+If the make-up exam is not taken within the 5 working days, the student will receive a "0" for that exam.
+There are absolutely no re-takes on any missed exams. - 8.
+Once a student has turned in their exam or finalized an electronic exam they will not be allowed to return into the test site to make changes or view their exam. - 9.
+If a student needs to leave the testing area for any reason prior to finishing the exam, they must raise their hand, ask the proctor for permission to leave, and then the proctor will find a faculty or staff escort for the student.
+The escort will remain with the student until they return to the test area. - 10.
+Depending on instructor's preference, upon completion of the examination, the student may be asked to leave the room until all students have completed the exam or may be asked to stay quietly seated until all students have completed the exam - 11.
+Quizzes missed, whether scheduled or spontaneous, will not be allowed to be made up. - 12.
+If a student is observed to be cheating during an examination, the examination will be closed by the instructor immediately, and the student will receive a zero.
+Making copies of exams or purchasing exams is also considered cheating.
+Academic dishonesty/plagiarism will not be tolerated and is grounds for immediate or permanent suspension.
+[Please refer to the LCC catalog] - 13.
+Cell phones and watches ARE NOT ALLOWED with the student in the computer labs during exams.
+They may be left with the proctor prior to the exam beginning. - 14.
+ABSOLUTELY NO food or drinks ALLOWED in computer labs. - 15.
+Students are not allowed to have any outside items with them in their examination cubical unless approved by the proctor.

-Exceptions:
+Exceptions to the point deduction and guiz retakes: